-48. (1) An applicant for leave to appeal must file a Form 69 "Application to Court of Appeal" under the rules and supporting affidavit material in support of it setting out the reasons said to justify the granting of leave and exhibiting:
+- 48. (1) An applicant for leave to appeal must file a Form 69 "Application to Court of Appeal" under the rules and supporting affidavit material in support of it setting out the reasons said to justify the granting of leave and exhibiting: - a) the reasons for judgment, but if there are no reasons for judgment, a statement to that effect and a copy of the latest pleadings or their equivalent; - b) the order of the court or tribunal subject to appeal; - c) a copy of the proposed Form 64 "Notice of Appeal" to the Court of Appeal; and - d) any other relevant material. - (2) An application for leave to appeal which is limited by legislative provision to an error of law or jurisdictional question (for example, under s 4.1.56 Integrated Planning Act 1997 (Qld) (repealed), s 498 Sustainable Planning Act 2009 (Qld) or s 74 Land Court Act 2000 (Qld)), (or an application for an extension of time within which to apply for leave to appeal under such a provision) must contain a short statement of the reasons said to justify the granting of leave.
+That statement must include what is said to be the relevant error or mistake in law, if any; or why the court had no jurisdiction to make the order subject to appeal; or why the court exceeded its jurisdiction in making the order subject to appeal.

-- a) the reasons for judgment, but if there are no reasons for judgment, a statement to that effect and a copy of the latest pleadings or their equivalent; - b) the order of the court or tribunal subject to appeal; - c) a copy of the proposed Form 64 "Notice of Appeal" to the Court of Appeal; and - d) any other relevant material. - (2) An application for leave to appeal which is limited by legislative provision to an error of law or jurisdictional question (for example, under s 4.1.56 Integrated Planning Act 1997 (Qld) (repealed), s 498 Sustainable Planning Act 2009 (Qld) or s 74 Land Court Act 2000 (Qld)), (or an application for an extension of time within which to apply for leave to appeal under such a provision) must contain a short statement of the reasons said to justify the granting of leave.
-That statement must include what is said to be the relevant error or mistake in law, if any; or why the court had no jurisdiction to make the order subject to appeal. - (3) The application and the supporting affidavit and material must be included in an appeal record book prepared in accordance with paragraphs 21 and 42-46 of this Practice Direction.
+(3) The application and the supporting affidavit and material must be included in an appeal record book prepared in accordance with paragraphs 21 and 42-46 of this Practice Direction.